vinberg88/almalinux/README.md

 - 📸 Screenshots and examples

 ---
-# 💠 KDE 6 FOR ALMALINUX - WSL
+# 💠 KDE 6 PLASMA FOR ALMALINUX 10 - WSL

 Comming SONE - Text and Video - How to install KDE 6 via ALMALINUX 10